secoats/oats_notes/network_recon/http.md

 Shellshock gets triggered by: `() { :;}; echo; /bin/bash -c "ls /usr/bin"`

+The reason why we add that one echo at the start is because the first output tends to get eaten and not printed.

 Also test the other headers, not just User-Agent.

 ```default